ZechCodes/Bevy/README.md

 This promotes loosely coupled code where your class doesn’t require direct knowledge of what classes it depends on or how to create them.
 Instead your class declares what class interface it expects and an outside framework handles the work of creating the class instances with the correct interface.

 ## Interfaces
 Python doesn’t have an actual interface implementation like many other languages.
-Class inheritance, however, can be used in a very similar way since sub classes will likely have the same fundamental interface as their base class.
+Class inheritance, however, can be used in a very similar way since subclasses will likely have the same fundamental interface as their base class.

 ## Why Do I Care?
 *Dependency Injection* and its reliance on abstract interfaces makes your code easier to maintain: